kiahamedi/JELVIS/readme.md

 for create icon JELVIS in desktop and your applications, you must copy jelvis.desktop in this path: /home/kia/.local/share/applications

-to exit JELVIS in DesjtopShortcut without terminal output , you must first close the graphic windows and next tell jelvis goodbye
+to exit JELVIS in DesktopShortcut without terminal output , you must first close the graphic windows and next tell jelvis goodbye

 And finally I thank Nihal Singh for the original code